Because resizing a vector is expensive, the std::vector

 Resize With Move Construction

-can be a very expensive operation because of all the copying that can happen.
+Thus, resizing a Vector can be a very expensive operation because of all the copying that can occur.

 Using the move constructor rather than the copy constructor during a resize operation could potentially be much more efficient.
-But the move constructor mutates the original object and thus if there is a problem we need to undo the mutations to maintain the strong exception guarantee.
+However, the move constructor mutates the original object, and if there is a problem, we need to undo the mutations to maintain the strong exception guarantee.

 The first attempt at this is: